 Get your motor running.

 Did you know that Illinois Routes 81 and 82 are the only two county highways in northwest Illinois that stop and start in the same county?
 If you’re looking for a day of rural Americana, this is it.
 To access 81, start in Lynn Center, moving through Andover and Cambridge, then arriving in Kewanee.
 While you’re on this route, you’ll want to check out the historic Henry County Courthouse in Cambridge.
 Did you know that Henry County was named for Patrick Henry?
 It is — we take our patriotism seriously here in the heartland.
-Spend the night at the Timber Campground and wake up to hit the too-many-to-mention attractions of all kinds in Kewanee.
+Spend the night at the Geneseo Campground or The Twinflower Inn in Bishop Hill.
+Wake up to hit the too-many-to-mention attractions of all kinds in Kewanee.

 For another nice little road trip, take Route 82 through Henry County.
 You’ll pass through Geneseo, Cambridge, and Nekoma.
 Geneseo‘s historic art and shopping district is home to abundant arts and crafts and lots of cultural and outdoor attractions.
 Plus, check online to see if any of Geneseo’s many community events will be taking place during your road trip.
 Consider timing your road trip to coincide with one of them.